Monmouth Wyedean Catenians

 In addition we have had a number of guest speakers including Gerald Davies CBE DL of the Welsh Rugby Union and the British Lions, Andrew Blake of the Wye Valley Area of Outstanding Natural Beauty, and representatives of various local charities that we support.
 We host an annual Provincial St. Patrick's Race Night in March, an annual Clergy Night for our parish priests, and annual Masses for Vocations and for Deceased Catenians.

 More recently, our Circle has spawned a musical group known as the Celtic Collectors who comprise Catenians and valued guests and ladies.
-They have performed a Welsh-themed lunch party following one of our meetings, and a concert for our parish and community.
+They have performed Welsh- Irish- and Scottish-themed lunch entertainment following our meetings, a concert for our parish and community and a concert for a local charity.
 They can be seen in our Photo Gallery below.

 Our Circle supports the Catenian Bursary Fund which exists to support young people who volunteer to individual or group projects overseas.
 A young member of our parish has received a bursary together with additional support from our Circle to undertake voluntary service in India.